ALItaheri1380/Library-Data-Warehouse/README.md

    * Create temporary tables for logging the ETL process.
 This will help you track errors and monitor the pipeline's progress.

 8. Execute Procedures and Processes:
-   * Develop and execute stored procedures to automate various tasks, including data cleaning, transformation, and loading.
+   * Daily Fact Updates: Develop and execute stored procedures that run on a daily basis to refresh fact tables.

-Important Note:
-This process is highly iterative.
-You may need to refine your data source table definitions and ETL processes as you gain a better understanding of your data and business requirements.

 ## ETL Process